magenta-aps/osdatascanner/docs/rules.md

 map nicely onto search criteria: "find Danish civil registration numbers", or "find matches for the regular expression `[0-9]{16}`".
 Some of them are
-filters: "does the metadata indicate that this thing's been modified since last Thursday at 20:08:51 local time?", or "does OS2datascanner know of a way to treat this thing as an image?".
+filters: "does the metadata indicate that this thing's been modified since last Thursday at 20:08:51 local time?", or "does OSdatascanner know of a way to treat this thing as an image?".
 Yet others are logical operators, for combining other rules together.